Disorder in AdS$_3$/CFT$_2$: Poincar e--Lindstedt inspired resummation

 \section{Poincar\'e--Lindstedt inspired resummation}

 As discussed in the previous section, the averaged metric has several unphysical properties.
 In this section, we resolve these deficiencies by a resummation method that we explain below.

-In earlier works on disorder in holography such as \cite{Hartnoll:2014cua,OKeeffe:2015qma}, it was observed that the averaged metric components contain secular terms, leading to Lifshiftz scaling IR fixed points.
-In order to regulate the averaged solutions, the so-called Poincar\'e--Lindstedt resummation technique was employed.
+In earlier works on disorder in holography such as \cite{Hartnoll:2014cua,OKeeffe:2015qma}, it was observed that the averaged metric components contain secular terms, leading to Lifshitz scaling IR fixed points.
+To regulate the averaged solutions, the so-called Poincar\'e--Lindstedt resummation technique was employed.
 Inspired by this resummation, in the following we discuss an approach to modify the averaged Poincar\'e patch metric \eqref{eq:AveragedPoincare}.

 The idea for the resummation in our case is to change the averaged metric such that the curvature divergence is absent.
 To do so, we make an ansatz for the resummed metric, satisfying the following conditions: \begin{itemize} \item Since the divergence of the curvature is only in $z$, also the modifying functions should only depend on $z$. \item The divergent terms in \eqref{eq:RicciBulk} can be traced back to $\expval{g_{tt}}$ and $\expval{g_{\phi\phi}}$.
 Therefore only those components are modified. \item In the asymptotic region, $z\to0$, the averaged metric is well behaved.
-Therefore, we demand the modifying functions to approach one for $z\to0$. \end{itemize} Since the modifying functions only depend on $z$ while the disorder is associated with the $\phi$ direction, this modification commutes with the disorder average \eqref{eq:DefAverage}.
-The resummation should be understood as a change of ansatz on the metric level which, since it does not depend on the random phases and therefore commutes with the averaging procedure, is valid both before and after averaging.
-For suitable choices, this change of ansatz will in particular cure the issues in the averaged metric derived in sections \ref{sec:AvGeom} and \ref{sec:EMTensorAndConfAnom}.
-We elaborate on the implementation of this ansatz in the Chern--Simons formulation in section~\ref{sec:ConcOutlook}.
+Therefore, we demand the modifying functions to approach one for $z\to0$. \end{itemize} While we implement these functions on the level of the averaged metric, we now argue that the resummation commutes with the averaging procedure: We define the resummation, independently of the level on that it is imposed, to only depend on the radial coordinate $z$, as this is the coordinate direction that shows the IR divergent behaviour.
+Furthermore, we do not want to alter the structure of the disorder in the field theory directions.
+If we now were to include the resummation functions before averaging, the functions could be pulled through the integrals involved in the averaging procedure \eqref{eq:DefAverage}.
+Therefore, we could also include the functions before the average without changing the result at the level of the averaged metric.
+For appropriately fixed resummation constants, the change of ansatz that this resummation amounts to will cure the issues in the averaged metric derived in sections \ref{sec:AvGeom} and \ref{sec:EMTensorAndConfAnom}, in particular the curvature singularities in the averaged metric.
+We stress again, that the change of ansatz done after averaging could as well have been implemented before.
+We implement the change of ansatz after averaging purely for calculational convenience.
+We elaborate on the implementation of this ansatz in the Chern--Simons formulation in section \ref{sec:ConcOutlook}.

 The above conditions lead us to the modified ansatz for the averaged metric

 where $\alpha$ and $\beta$ are functions of $z$ and $\epsilon$, $\bar{\epsilon}$.
 To satisfy the above conditions, we make a general ansatz